-5 Sample Estimate Terms and Conditions for Your Small Business
+5 Estimate Terms and Conditions for Your Small Business

 An estimate is a document that provides approximate costs for a project to a potential client.
-An estimate isn’t binding, but you should still include terms and conditions to clarify details like payment terms.
-This will make sure that the client is fully informed and there’ll be no surprises down the road.
+An estimate isn’t binding, but you should still include terms and conditions to clarify details like payment terms and project requirements.
+This will ensure that the client is fully informed, and there will be no surprises down the road.

 In this article, we’ll cover: